Food & Beverage Industry in Vietnam: Market Overview and Investment Opportunities (Updates 2025)

 Challenges in Vietnam’s Food & Beverage Industry

-While the food & beverage sector in Vietnam offers enticing investment opportunities, it is not without its share of challenges.
+While the food & beverage sector in Vietnam offers enticing investment opportunities, it is not without its share of challenges in 2025.
 A recent report highlights several obstacles that businesses face during their recovery and development journeys, with human resources being a prominent concern for 99.1% of surveyed enterprises.

 The primary HR challenges are listed down below: